ChoBioLab/sopa/cholab-prep/README.md

 - The pipeline automatically handles transcript file management
 - Results are stored in both scratch and project directories
-- Default runtime is set to 24 hours
 - Configuration files must be placed in the specific run directory